 Acura, BMW, Chrysler, Ford, General Motors, Honda, Infiniti, Lexus, Mazda, Mercedes-Benz, Mitsubishi, Nissan, Subaru, Toyota

-On June 30, 2016 NHTSA announced that the airbags on certain car models have been found to be so dangerous, owners should immediately stop driving these vehicles until the installed airbag mechanisms are replaced.
+On June 30, 2016, NHTSA announced that the airbags on certain car models have been found to be so dangerous that owners should immediately stop driving these vehicles until the installed airbag mechanisms are replaced.
 The announcement reads:

 New test data on a particular subset of defective Takata air bag inflators in certain model-year 2001-2003 Honda and Acura vehicles show a far higher risk of ruptures during air bag deployment, prompting an urgent call from the National Highway Traffic Safety Administration to ensure that unrepaired vehicles in this population are found and fixed before they cause further injuries or fatalities.

 A list of these high-risk vehicles can be seen on the NHTSA website.